Beyond the offering plate: A brief tutorial

 - Is there a cost to e-giving?

 Yes.
-A small fee is charged (25 cents per transaction) in Electronic Fund Transfers and there are flat-rate fees incurred with credit cards, usually about 2.5 percent of the transaction amount.
+A small fee is charged (45 cents per transaction) in Electronic Fund Transfers and there are flat-rate fees incurred with credit cards, usually about 2.75 percent of the transaction amount.
+(See the Vanco Special Offer pricing plans sheet for full details.)
 However, the Kintera/Luth Nonprofit Trend Report shows that e-givers contribute as much as 50 percent more than those who give through traditional means.

 - What should churches consider when starting e-giving?